-The last time there was any speculation about Apple’s over-ears, reports suggested it could break cover at its ‘Show Time’ event all the way back in 2019.
-That never materialised and the AirPods (2019) were announced, followed up the Beats PowerBeats Pro.
+The last time we heard any speculation about Apple’s over-ears, reports suggested it could break as part of its ‘Show Time’ event in 2019.
+Instead the AirPods (2019) were announced, followed up the Beats PowerBeats Pro.

-Apple StudioPods − What would they look like?
+Apple AirPods X − What would they look like?

-In 2018, analyst Ming-Chi Kuo stated that Apple was looking to release “its own-brand, high-end over-ear headphones with all-new design; to be as convenient as AirPods with better sound quality”.
-Ming correctly predicted the new AirPods, and was’t wrong with mentioning that a higher-end version of the AirPods was coming to the market, so he’s cemented himself as a voice to be trusted.
+Back in 2018, analyst Ming-Chi Kuo stated Apple was looking to release “its own-brand, high-end over-ear headphones with all-new design; to be as convenient as AirPods with better sound quality”.
+Ming has been right in the past, correctly predicting the new AirPods and AirPods Pro, so he’s a voice to be trusted.

-We’d expect them to feature the H1 chip, unless Apple is cooking up an even faster version.
+We’d expect them to feature the H1 chip, unless Apple has an even faster version in the works.
 The H1 which enables faster connection to devices, Siri voice control and Bluetooth 5.0.

-Tech site Macworld made note of active noise-cancellation and wireless charging.
-The former seems likely, considering its hypothetical rivals have this feature and the AirPods Pro showed that Apple’s execution worked.
-Apple’s support of wireless charging in the 2019 AirPods would make sense, but we’ve not seen any over-ear launch with wireless charging yet.
+Tech site Macworld claimed it would have active noise-cancellation and wireless charging.
+The former seems likely, considering the success of the AirPods Pro.
+Apple’s support of wireless charging in the 2019 AirPods would make sense, but we’ve not seen an over-ear with wireless charging yet.

 Apple’s AirPods are renowned for their fairly good battery life.
-Noise-cancelling headphones tend to top out at the 30 hours and that would be our expectation for the StudioPods.
+Noise-cancelling headphones tend to hit 30 hours and that would be our expectation for the StudioPods.

 The AirPods weren’t the most distinguished performers audio wise.
-The 2019 AirPods experienced “overly bassy tracks” that felt weak and messy.
-The lack of noise isolation hampers audio performance too.
 That all changed with the AirPods Pro, which were a step up in every regard – fit, comfort, noise isolation and most importantly, audio.

-Over-ears offer better protection from external noises thanks to its sealed enclosure.
-A closed-backed design is more likely than a open-backed effort which would mirror all the other premium noise-cancellers
+Over-ears offer better noise isolation thanks to its sealed enclosure.
+A closed-backed design is more likely and would mirror all other premium noise-cancellers

 Would Apple take inspiration from Beats’ own headphones?
-That’s not out of the realms of possibility, and while Beats has been known for its bass-heavy audio signature in the past, both the PowerBeats Pro and Solo Pro reduced the impact of warm sound.
+While Beats has been known for its bass-heavy audio signature in the past, both the PowerBeats Pro and Solo Pro have made good steps to neutrality.

 Related: Best wireless headphones

-Apple StudioPods − How much would they cost?
+Apple AirPods X− How much would they cost?

-They won’t be cheap.
-Apple commands a high price and we expect the ‘StudioPods’ to be no different.
+They’re unlikely to be cheap.
+Apple commands a high price and we expect the ‘AirPods X’ to be no different.

-Bloomberg reported in June 2018 that the Apple over-ears would compete with the likes of Bose and Sennheiser.
-That suggests a price range of around £350/$399, which puts it alongside the Bose NC 700 Headphones and Sennheiser Momentum Wireless.
+Bloomberg reported in June 2018 that the Apple over-ears are in competition with Bose and Sennheiser.
+That means a price tag of £350/$399, the same as the Bose NC 700 Headphones and Sennheiser Momentum Wireless.

 Could they be more expensive?
 B&O’s BeoPlay H9i has an RRP of £450.
-If they wanted to be competitive, £350 would be the asking price, but the AirPods Pro showed Apple isn’t shy about being even more expensive.
+If they wanted to be competitive, £350 would be the asking price, but the AirPods Pro showed Apple isn’t shy about bucking the trend.

 In his recent note to investors, analyst Ming-Chi Kuo pegged a release date of 2020.
-Despite the numerous delays that have seen it bounce all over the calendar, he still expects a premium Bluetooth headphone to go on sale later this year.
+Despite the numerous delays that have seen it bounce all over the calendar, he still expects a premium Bluetooth headphone this year.